GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popup-api/index.md

 <button popuptoggletarget="my-popup">Show pop-up</button>
 ```

 Use the [`:open`](/docs/web-platform/popup-api/open-pseudo-class) pseudo-class to style the pop-up when it has been shown.
-In this case we are transitioning the pop-up in from the bottom of the viewport, rather than just having it appear in the center:
+The following example transitions the pop-up in from the bottom of the viewport, rather than have it appear in the center:

 ```css
 p[popup] {